Skip to main content

 Schedule

-The Outpatient Center (Clinic) schedule is set by the Senior Associate Program Director/Director of Ambulatory Care, who will grant requests for time off for important events on a case-by-case basis, typically requiring 6 weeks advance notice before the absence and “payback” after the absence to the Outpatient Center during a residents’ elective blocks to ensure the total time spent training in the Outpatient Center meets program requirements.
+The Outpatient Center (Clinic) schedule is set by the Associate Program Director/Director of Ambulatory Care, who will grant requests for time off for important events on a case-by-case basis, typically requiring 6 weeks advance notice before the absence and “payback” after the absence to the Outpatient Center during a residents’ elective blocks to ensure the total time spent training in the Outpatient Center meets program requirements.

 Ambulatory-Research Rotation